chiawase/chi-11ty/content/now.md

 > Now it’s at a more manageable number since we had to re-set up our homelab 😄 so now I can list these down from memory!

 - [Uma Musume: Cinderella Gray](https://myanimelist.net/anime/59636/Uma_Musume__Cinderella_Gray)
+- also [Uma Musume: Pretty Derby Season 1](https://myanimelist.net/anime/35249/Uma_Musume__Pretty_Derby) just to see how different this is from the other later seasons, and the *memes*
 - [SPY x FAMILY Season 3](https://myanimelist.net/anime/59027/Spy_x_Family_Season_3)
 - [Plur1bus](https://tv.apple.com/us/show/pluribus/umc.cmc.37axgovs2yozlyh3c2cmwzlza)